SalaniLeo/Dotfiles/README.md

 # 🍪 Dotfiles

 Hi!
-Here are the dotfiles of my Linux installation, I hope you'll like them!
+Here are the dotfiles of my Arch Linux setup, I hope you'll like them!

 Made with <a href="https://github.com/Biscuit-Theme">Biscuit Color Scheme</a>.